ngs-doo/json-benchmark/README.md

 ###Testing assumptions

- * .NET: from stream and to stream - we want to avoid LOH issues, so no byte[] examples (even if it could be used on small objects) - while we could use byte[] pool just for serialization, this bench doesn't currently test for that
+ * .NET: from stream and to stream - we want to avoid LOH issues, so no `byte[]` examples (even if it could be used on small objects) - while we could use `byte[]` pool just for serialization, this bench doesn't currently test for that
- * JVM: from byte[] to byte[] - while .NET reuses same stream instance, JVM libraries are allowed to reuse byte[].
-Most of them don't support such reuse
+ * JVM: from byte[] to OutputStream - while .NET reuses same stream instance, JVM libraries are consuming `byte[]` input and expected to write to the resulting stream (both objects are reused to avoid creating garbage).
+ * single thread testing - tests are run on a single thread in a multi CPU envorionment, which tests the actual serialization algorithms and minimizes the influence of excessive GC which can be processed on other threads
- * simple model - tests actual serialization infrastructure since there is little serialization to do
+ * simple model - tests actual serialization overhead since there is little serialization to do
  * standard model - non-trivial document model, should represent real world scenarios
- * large model - big documents - tests should be bound by non-infrastructure parts and stress underlying platform
+ * large model - big documents - tests should be bound by non-infrastructure parts and stress underlying platform/serialization algorithms
  * almost default configuration - large model contains "advanced" features, such as interface serialization.
 JVM libraries require extension for Joda Time.
 Some libraries don't support extensions ;(
  * one test at a time - perform one test and exit - while this will nullify JVM optimizations in runtime, they should show up in tests with larger number of loops.
  * track duration of creating new object instance
- * some other libraries are available for testing, but not included in results (Protobuf.NET, Microsoft Bond, ...)
+ * some other libraries are available for testing, but not included in results (Microsoft Bond, ...)
  * JMH is not used - but dead code elimination is not really an issue (one can always use Check argument to be 100% sure there is no dead code elimination).

 ###Libraries

- * **Newtonsoft.Json 6.0.8** - "Popular high-performance JSON framework for .NET"
+ * **Newtonsoft.Json 8.0.3** - "Popular high-performance JSON framework for .NET"
- * **Revenj.Json 1.2.1** - Part of Revenj framework.
+ * **Revenj.Json 1.3.0** - Part of Revenj framework.
 POCO + serialization/deserialization methods
- * **Service Stack 4.0.40** - ".NET's fastest JSON Serializer"
+ * **Service Stack 4.0.54** - ".NET's fastest JSON Serializer"
- * **fastJSON 2.1.14** - "smallest, fastest polymorphic JSON serializer"
  * **Jil 2.10.0** - "A fast JSON serializer and deserializer"
- * **NetJSON 1.0.8** - "Faster than Any Binary?"
+ * **NetJSON 1.1.0** - "Faster than Any Binary?"
- * **Jackson 2.5.4** - "aims to be the best possible combination of fast, correct, lightweight, and ergonomic for developers"
+ * **Jackson 2.7.3** - "aims to be the best possible combination of fast, correct, lightweight, and ergonomic for developers"
- * **DSL client Java 1.3.0** - Part of DSL Platform Java library.
+ * **DSL-JSON 0.9.7** - DSL Platform compatibile Java library.
 POJO + serialization/deserialization methods
- * **Boon 0.33** - "Boon is the probably the fastest way to serialize and parse JSON in Java so far for your project"
+ * **Boon 0.5.6** - "Boon is the probably the fastest way to serialize and parse JSON in Java so far for your project"
- * **Alibaba/fastjson 1.2.6** - "measured to be faster than any other Java parser and databinder, includes jackson"
+ * **Alibaba/fastjson 1.2.8** - "measured to be faster than any other Java parser and databinder, includes jackson"
- * **Gson 2.3.1** - "Gson is a Java library that can be used to convert Java Objects into their JSON representation"
+ * **Gson 2.6.2** - "Gson is a Java library that can be used to convert Java Objects into their JSON representation"
- * **Genson 1.3** - "Java and Scala to JSON conversion library"

 ###Startup times